United States Medical Licensing Examination: Description and purpose

 Previously, USMLE included a clinical skills portion called USMLE Step 2 Clinical Skills.
 It was discontinued during the COVID-19 pandemic.
 Step 1 and 2 are typically completed by U.S. medical students during medical school, while Step 3 is usually taken by the end of the first year of residency.
 While the USMLE Step 1 and Step 2 CK exams can be taken at Prometric test centers worldwide, the Step 3 can only be taken in the United States.

 The USMLE is sponsored by the Federation of State Medical Boards (FSMB) and the National Board of Medical Examiners (NBME).
 They developed it originally to provide state medical boards in the United States with a common examination for all licensure applicants.
 However, over time it has also been extensively used by residency programs to predict residency performance and screen residents for selection during the National Resident Matching Program.
 Even though it was estimated that at least 60% of osteopathic medical students took at least one USMLE exam in 2020, physicians with D.O. degree are not required to take the USMLE for licensure or graduation.
 They are licensed as physicians by passing Parts I, II, and III of the COMLEX examination from the National Board of Osteopathic Medical Examiners.

-Eligibility

 As of 2024, to be eligible for the United States Medical Licensing Examination (USMLE), candidates must meet specific criteria based on the step of the exam they are applying for:

 Step 1 and Step 2 CK:

 Candidates must fall into one of the following categories at the time of application and on the day of the examination: